Do You Know What To Do If You Hit A Dog With Your Car?

 Depending on the time of day, where the sun is in the sky, or the type of obstacles in your way (like trees, signs, other cars, etc.), it can sometimes be difficult to see things in the road when you're driving.

-There are actually laws in place in most cities about what you must do if you hit someone's pet with your car.
-I was surprised to find that there is little information regarding this online, but there is certainly a lot of discussion about it, and most people have the wrong information.
+There are actually laws in place stating what you must do if you hit someone’s pet with your car.
+I was surprised to find that there is little information regarding these laws online, but there is certainly a lot of discussion about it — and most people have the wrong information.

 To help set the record straight, here is what you must do if you hit someone's pet...